amrita001/Image-Steganography/README.md

 The program itself creates a copy of the image, hides the data in that copy and saves the encoded image in user's choice of path with user's choice of name.

+The User-Interface is -
+:heavy_check_mark: interactive

-:heavy_check_mark: UI is user-friendly
+:heavy_check_mark: user-friendly

-:heavy_check_mark: Deals with all test cases
+:heavy_check_mark: deals with all test cases

+:heavy_check_mark: shows pop-up dialogue boxes in case of any error